openid/openid4vp_ble/main.md

 * `scope`: CONDITIONAL.
 The scope value MUST represent a credential presentation request.
 This parameter MUST NOT be present if a `presentation_definition` parameter is present.
 * `nonce`: REQUIRED.
 This value is used to securely bind the verifiable presentation(s) provided by the wallet to the particular transaction.
 * `aud`: OPTIONAL.
 This value identifies the wallet issuer (as intended recipient of the presentation request).
+* `ble_key`: REQUIRED.
+A hash of the verifier's ephemeral half-key used in this connection.

 The parameters `response_type` and `redirect_uri` MUST NOT be present in the request.

+When a wallet receives such a request, it MUST verify that it was sent over a BLE channel established with the half-key provided in the request, and it MUST verify the request's signature.

 The following is a non normative example of a request before signing:
 ```json